 Pastor Lee is the Pastor of the New Hope Baptist Church in Hayward, California and Director of Administration of Oikos University in Oakland, California.
 Pastor Lee has been active in various regional Baptist associations for many years and has taught at Golden Gate Theological Seminary, San Francisco Bible College and Seminary, and the Korean-American Reformed Theological Seminary.
 Pastor Lee is actively fundraising in California in support of our refugee rescue program.

-Pastor, Hometown Mission Association for North Korea, Seattle, WA
+Pastor, Hometown Mission Association for North Korea, Seattle, Washington

 John Yoon is an American pastor and missionary living in the Seattle area.
 Pastor Yoon was active in the North Korean refugee “underground railroad” in China and personally rescued hundreds of North Korean refugees.
-He would help them find food and shelter while they lived in hiding in China and would later guide them out of China and to freedom.
-Whenever he visited he would bring food and candy and news from the outside world.
-He would even bring sewing materials for the refugees to make things to pass the time and then would buy them from them when he returned.
-He would sell or give away these items in his fundraising work while in America.
+He helped them find food and shelter while living in hiding in China and later guided them out of China to freedom.
+Whenever he visited he brought food, candy and news from the outside world.
+He even brought sewing materials for the refugees to make things to pass the time and then bought back the items they made when he returned.
+He then sold or gave away these items for his fundraising work while in America.

-Jinhye and Grace Jo and their mother worked with Pastor Yoon helping him save refugees while they were living in China.
-They were all caught by undercover agents in 2005 and imprisoned for 15 months in China.
+Jinhye, Grace Jo, and their mother worked with Pastor Yoon to help him save refugees while they lived in China.
+All four were caught by undercover agents in 2005 and imprisoned for 15 months in China.
 When released, Jinhye, Grace, and their mother were sent back to North Korea where they would face harsh punishment and possibly even execution for their role in helping refugees and working with a foreigner.
 However, being an American citizen, Pastor Yoon was sent back to America where he raised $10,000 to bribe the prison officials to release Jinhye, Grace, and their mother.

 Pastor Yoon was awarded the Civil Courage Prize for his work in 2007.
 He was reunited with Grace, Jinhye, and their mother in 2008.
 Grace and Jinhye still think of Pastor Yoon as their grandfather.